 Our link with Uganda through AICM started in 2017.
 Rwamahano and Murubindi primary schools are in mountainous, rural south west Uganda where the Batwa people live in challenging geographical and economic circumstances.
 The two schools have around 250 pupils between them.
 Children in Stanton Harcourt school have exchanged letters with children in Uganda and we have been raising money for the schools.

 Our first milestone was raising £2148.27 to fund solar panels for Rwamahano school.
 Teachers can now work in the evenings; charge mobile phones enabling access to the internet; and run evening classes for adults.
-Our most recent campaign was ‘Hungry Minds, Hungry Bodies’ and we raised enough to feed lunch to all the children at both schools for nine weeks, costing around £23 a day.
+Our next campaign was ‘Hungry Minds, Hungry Bodies’ and we raised enough to feed lunch to all the children at both schools for nine weeks, costing around £23 a day.